dannybeaudoin28/dannybeaudoin28/README.md

 - 👋 Hi, I’m Danny.
 - Full stack developer with experience working in the healthcare industry.
-Experience developing using Java, Spring Boot, Node.js, Angular, Typescript, PHP, Python, and C++.
+Experience developing using Java, Spring Boot, Node.js, Angular, React, Typescript, PHP, Python, and C++.
 - Looking to hopefully contribute to some cool projects while gaining more experience as a developer in a team environment.
 <!---
 dannybeaudoin28/dannybeaudoin28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.